k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 ### App Flows

-Per app, you shall create the following flows.
-Their objective and usage are described later on:
+For each app, you should create the following flows.
+Their objectives and usage are described later in this article:

 - [ ] The main entry point flow (the chat flow)
 - [ ] Customer Story Flow